giraone/thymeleaf-processor/README.md

 ## Troubleshooting

+### Limits

+- The limit for a complete multipart request is currently 2MB and 1 MB for each file.
+See [application.yml](src/main/resources/application.yml).

 ### PDF Display

 - Ensure, that your browser (especially *Firefox*) is configured correctly to display PDFs directly (and not externally with Acrobat or download it).